-Delta Alpha Pi International Honor Society is an academic honor society for students with disabilities who strive to break stereotypes associated with disability.
+Delta Alpha Pi (DAP) International Honor Society is an academic honor society for students with disabilities who strive to break stereotypes associated with disability.
 UW-Whitewater's chapter is Gamma Sigma.
 Through Delta Alpha Pi, members develop leadership and advocacy skills while maintaining values of high scholarship.
 Members take pride in the meaning of their organization.

 Delta; the D stands for disability, but also the triangle that represents strength.
 Members are students on this campus who excel academically and also serve as role models for students.

 Alpha; the A stands for achievement.
 All members have achieved and continue to maintain a 3.1 GPA and other accomplishments outside the classroom.